 The weather can be variable in June and July with temperatures in the high 50’s and low 60’s.
 Make sure to pack layers as springtime showers can show up unexpectedly and temperatures can drop.
-Although July will offer more consistent weather, rain, wind and low temperatures can still be experienced.
-Since this is the spring time in Alaska bugs will be prevalent; BRING BUG SPRAY!
+Although July will offer more consistent weather, rain, wind, and low temperatures can still be experienced.
+Since this is springtime in Alaska bugs will be prevalent; BRING BUG SPRAY!

 Mid-Season: Late July/August

 As you move farther into the season of late July and early August, the Sockeyes will begin making their big push upstream to their areas to spawn.
 When this happens, they will also pull many fish and some larger specimens with them from the lakes and their hiding holes, making it a great time for anglers that are looking to catch a lot of rainbows and some of the bigger fish of the year.